DasDingoCodes/ask-multiple-pdfs/readme.md

 # MultiPDF Chat App

 This project is a fork of Alejandro AO's **MultiPDF Chat App** ([Youtube tutorial](https://youtu.be/dXxQ0LR-3Hg)).
-The main difference is that it runs an LLM locally with GPU support instead of using OpenAIs services.
+The main difference is that it runs an LLM locally with GPU support via LlangChain's LlamaCpp class instead of using OpenAIs services.
 There are also some other smaller changes.

 ## Introduction